Elvis Presley Alive? Fans Believe Elvis Visited Graceland On 82nd Birthday

 There are many fans of Elvis Presley who still believe that the King is alive, and now some of them are even claiming Elvis has been spotted visiting Graceland on what would have been his 82nd birthday.
 New images captured at Graceland reveal a large and heavy-set man with white hair and beard who is wearing a baseball cap, and this is the man that some fans are claiming is really Elvis Presley.

-While Elvis Presley was said to have died in 1977 at the age of 42 after suffering from a heart attack, the Daily Mail are reporting that the older Elvis lookalike was spotted on the front lawn of Graceland during a cake-cutting ceremony on Sunday, proving that Elvis may still be alive.
+While Elvis Presley was said to have died in 1977 at the age of 42 after suffering from a heart attack, the Daily Mail is reporting that the older Elvis lookalike was spotted on the front lawn of Graceland during a cake-cutting ceremony on Sunday, proving that Elvis may still be alive.
 The white-bearded individual had a dark jacket on and wore sunglasses during the Graceland birthday celebrations in Memphis, Tennessee.

 After photographs of the older gentleman at Graceland were posted on the Facebook group page Elvis Presley Is Alive, some skeptics are even growing convinced that the man in the Memphis photo looks strikingly similar to what Elvis Presley would look like today if he were still alive.